ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 **[View the match information here!](https://osu.ppy.sh/community/matches/118776739)**\
 **[View the match VOD here!
 (Russian commentary)](https://youtube.com/watch?v=dR9aCY2Bq4w&t=2870)**

-The first match of the tournament, unlike most of viewers expectations, became the first (and only) match that went up to tiebreaker!
+The first match of the tournament, unlike most of the viewers' expectations, became the first (and only) match that went up to tiebreaker!

-::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) was very good with his speed picks, as well as the flow stream one. ::{ flag=RU }:: [BJIADOC](https://osu.ppy.sh/users/17031854), on the other hand, showed himself well on the snap alt and hidden mod picks, with HD3 being the only close map (14,627 points difference!) up until the tiebreaker.
-The tiebreaker itself was even closer though, but with a total difference of 13,725 points, ::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) managed to win and advance to the next stage!
+::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) was very good with his speed picks, as well as the flow stream one. ::{ flag=RU }:: [BJIADOC](https://osu.ppy.sh/users/17031854), on the other hand, showed himself well on the snap alt and Hidden mod picks, with HD3 being the only close map (14,627-point difference!) up until the tiebreaker.
+The tiebreaker itself was even closer, but with a total difference of 13,725 points, ::{ flag=RU }:: [Lexu2S](https://osu.ppy.sh/users/8251785) managed to win and advance to the next stage!

 #### ::{ flag=RU }:: [Skrowell](https://osu.ppy.sh/users/9694263) vs ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867)

 **[View the match information here!](https://osu.ppy.sh/community/matches/118799095)**\
 **[View the match VOD here!
 (Russian commentary)](https://youtube.com/watch?v=fIpS-LFpB7w&t=35337)**

-The final match of the tournament. ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867), being the runner-up for the last 2 iterations of MOE, now gets a third chance to win the tournament.
-And even though ::{ flag=RU }:: [Skrowell](https://osu.ppy.sh/users/9694263) was not getting this far before and actually losing to ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) last year, he still has high chances to win this tournament as well.
+The final match of the tournament. ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867), the runner-up for the last 2 iterations of MOE, now got a third chance to win the tournament.
+On the other end, even though ::{ flag=RU }:: [Skrowell](https://osu.ppy.sh/users/9694263) hadn't got this far before and actually lost to ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) last year, he also was a high contender to win it all this time.

-The first half of the match went pretty straightforward: both players were easily taking their picks up until the score of 3-3.
-After that, something went wrong and 3 breakpoints have happened in a row, getting the score to 4-5.
-The last map was picked by ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) and won by him as well!
+The first half of the match went pretty straightforward: both players were easily taking their picks up until the score of 3–3.
+After that, something went wrong and 3 break points have happened in a row, getting the score to 4–5 in favour of ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867), leaving him with a pick at match point.

-With a score of 6-4, ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) won Moscow osu!
-Event for the first time, breaking his second place curse.
+In the end, with a score of 6–4, ::{ flag=RU }:: [Welter](https://osu.ppy.sh/users/11552867) got the last point and won Moscow osu!
+Event for the first time, breaking his second-place curse.
 His performance during the whole tournament was astonishing, making him one of the best Russian players without a doubt!

 ![Tournament winner (Welter)](/wiki/shared/news/2025-09-30-moscow-osu-event-2025-recap/welter_prize.jpg)